lillyxcko/React-Notebook/5-React-Syntax-Quirks.md

 <br>

 ### { } wrap JS expressions
-expressions are code that produces a value.
+Expressions are code that produces a value.
+Typically { } wraps data that you want to render dynamically.

 <br>